 - For the PDU Sessions indicated in the "List of PDU Session ID(s) with active N3 user plane" but not in the List Of PDU Sessions To Be Activated, the AMF requests the SMF to deactivate the PDU Session(s).

+If the RAT type was included in the message, then the SMF stores the RAT type in SM Context.